Traces of Cultural Relations of Peoples of Eastern Europe in Music

 Latest Mari materials offer the meantime a new starting point for deciding on the form of "Hungarian kolomiyka".
-Until now, we, along with Bartok believed that Hungarian type of "swineherd dance"Е descended from a common on Carpathian Ukraine form of kolomiyka.
-However Mari material presents in large quantities as examples for smaller (Carpathian) and for larger (Hungarian) forms of this type
+Until now, we, along with Bartok believed that the Hungarian type of "swineherd dance"… descended from a common Carpathian Ukraine form of the kolomiyka.
+However Mari material presents in large quantities as examples for smaller (Carpathian) and for larger (Hungarian) forms of this type (Ibid: 94).

 To solve this problem it would be necessary, on the one hand, thoroughly investigate all the instrumental and vocal folk music of Eastern Europe, on the other hand, to investigate the possibility Carpathian-Mari touch.
-It is also natural in further assume Carpathian origin of melodies of another type Ц not forming fifths structure and having syllabic structure
+It is also natural to further assume Carpathian origin of melodies of another type – not forming fifths structure and having a syllabic structure (Ibid: 95).

-An Ukrainian musicologist Volodymyr Goshovskiy tried to refute Zoltan Kodaly' conclusion.
+An Ukrainian musicologist Volodymyr Goshovskiy tried to refute Zoltan Kodaly's conclusion.
 He studied a lot of folk music and on the basis of his research wrote a solid monograph "At the root of Slavic folk music".
-About kolomiyka he wrote the following:
+About the kolomiyka he wrote the following:

-What kolomiyka did not become general Ukrainian heritage, ie it was not borrowed by the bulk of Ukrainians, and is characteristic only for residents of the Carpathian region may indeed correspond to a different specific spiritual community of Carpathian Ukrainians (Huzuls, Boykos, and Lemkos).
+What the kolomiyka did not become general Ukrainian heritage, ie it was not borrowed by the bulk of Ukrainians, and is characteristic only for residents of the Carpathian region may indeed correspond to a different specific spiritual community of Carpathian Ukrainians (Huzuls, Boykos, and Lemkos).
 Recall that B. Bartok spoke of some spiritual kinship residents of Carpathian, Slovaks, and Hungarian villages.
-However Goshovskiy obviously denied such community and found his own explanation of similarities between kolomiyka and Hungarian "swineherd songs" His conclusions was briefly formulated by another Ukrainian musicologist
+However, Goshovskiy obviously denied such community and found his own explanation of similarities between the kolomiyka and Hungarian "swineherd songs" His conclusions were briefly formulated by another Ukrainian musicologist

 Other facts can be found in support of this assumption, though they also require targeted analysis of specialists.
 For example, as well as Ukrainians, Chuvash prefer choral, polyphonic but not solo singing, how they differ from related Turkic and neighboring Finno-Ugric peoples, which are characterized, according to experts, solo monody of one voice (PRAVDIUK O.A.
 1982: 76.)
 It may be noted also that male Chuvash dances, as well as Ukrainian ones, have such elements as jumping and squats.